juliano-felipe/juliano-felipe.github.io/_posts/2017-04-13-merge-and-conflicts.md

 comments: true
 author: nipanga
 ---
-Merge.
-Merge.
-MERGE.
+Merge...
 A 7 headed monster that no one wants to deal with...
 Actually, it's not that bad.
 It just has two heads.
 And I'll explain how to beat each one.

 ## First Head: A Simple Merge